Document

 app-store-badge-128x128-2 google-play-badge-128x128

 During the first week and second weeks after surgery, you can gradually start increasing your walking distance without the use of a walker, cane or crutches.[2][9]
 Note however that the transition from walker or crutches to walking with a cane, and then to non-assisted walking should be done gradually as your ability to bear weight improves.
 Make sure to consult your physiotherapist in this process.
 The amount of walking you are able to do after surgery depends on the pain, swelling, and lingering effects from pain medication.[3]
 For more information on the importance of weight bearing after knee replacement, read this blog.
+Also if you need in-person physiotherapy as you are recovering from your knee replacement we highly recommend the team of physiotherapists at Foundation Physio.
+We have partnered with Foundation Physio to ensure that people who use our physiotherapy app also get the in-person physiotherapy that they need.

 Phase 2: 3 to 6 weeks after surgery